 How do I get to the Centre?

-Our Centre is located in Central London, near the Holborn and Russel Square underground stations.
+Our Centre is located in Central London, near the Holborn and Russell Square underground stations.
 It is easily accessible by car, bus train and tube.
 To find out more click here.

 How can I take part in research studies?